 EAP students can choose to apply to live at their affiliated college, The Village, or the University Town Center.
 Additionally, many visiting students are interested in living in the International Living Center.
 The International Living Center (ILC) offers a unique living environment fostering understanding and friendship among people from different nations.
 Half of the ILC's residents are from the U.S. and half are international.
 Students that become affiliated with either College Nine or College Ten will have the option to express an interest in the ILC during the online housing application process.

 Family Student Apartments

-Students and their families (spouse or domestic partner, other relative, or dependent children) enjoy spacious two-bedroom town homes, most including a balcony area or small yard.
-Units are unfurnished and come equipped with a full kitchen.
+Students and their families (spouse or domestic partner, other relative, or dependent children) can apply to live in these two-bedroom town homes, most including a balcony area or small yard.
+Units are unfurnished but come equipped with a full kitchen.
 Facilities also include a counseling center, play areas, and laundry rooms.
 UCSC Early Education Services offers several child care programs, serving children ranging in age from 14 months to 12 years.
 See Housing for Students With Families.